usnistgov/dioptra/docs/source/tutorials/tutorial_1/part-2.rst

 Register the Task
 ~~~~~~~~~~~~~~~~~~~

-Unlike last time, we must specify input and output types.
+Unlike last time, we must specify input and output types for the Plugin Task.

+Instead of manually specifying the input/output types, let's use Dioptra's autodetect functionality.

 .. admonition:: Steps